-Seven rescued after mezzanine floor collapses in London bar
+13 people injured after mezzanine collapses at London bar

-Hackney Wick: Seven rescued after mezzanine floor collapses at bar
+‘Like an earthquake’: 13 people injured after mezzanine collapses at Hackney Wick bar

+One witness described hearing a rumbling sound ‘like an earthquake’ as the floor fell in

-Seven people have been rescued, four of them hospitalised, after a mezzanine floor collapsed at a bar and restaurant in Hackney, east London.
+Witnesses have described the terrifying moment a mezzanine floor collapsed at a bar in east London, leaving 13 people injured.

-The incident happened on Saturday evening at Two More Years in Roach Road, Hackney Wick.
+The raised platform fell in on Saturday evening at Two More Years bar and restaurant in Hackney Wick.
+Paramedics said three people were seriously hurt and 10 others had minor injuries.

-London Ambulance Service (LAS) declared a major incident and said crews treated 13 people, with three having potentially serious injuries and 10 having minor injuries.
+Firefighters used a ladder to rescue seven people who remained trapped on the upper floor.

+“It sounded like a rumbling, a bit like an earthquake,” Hal, a mental health worker from Stratford, told the BBC.
+He had been standing in the middle of the mezzanine when it fell through, but escaped with a few scratches.

+Another witness described seeing dust falling and hearing a “cracking sort of noise”.

+“Me and my friend just ran to the side and the whole thing just came down in a matter of seconds,” he said.
+Others said it was fortunate there were not more people sitting directly under the structure.

-Four people were taken to hospitals and major trauma centres.
+The London Ambulance Service took four people to hospitals and major trauma centres.

-Brian Jordan, LAS strategic commander, said crews were called at 4.44pm to reports that part of a building had collapsed.
+Brian Jordan, the service’s strategic commander, said crews were called to the bar in Roach Road just before 4.44pm.

 He said: “We declared a major incident and dispatched a number of resources to the scene.